 To sign up, you can go through a few different self-service options:

 Go to Services.amazon.com, then click on either the “Selling on Amazon” link or “Sell on Amazon” box,

 Select the inventory drop down and select ‘Add a Product’.

 Next you want to select ‘create a new product listing’ and start from scratch.

 You want to choose the category of the products you’re going to be selling.
 Make sure that your product category is not restricted.
 If you sell in a restricted category you won’t be able to create your product listing until you’re approved.

 There are plenty of categories that don’t require approval so keep it simple and keep moving forward!
 Find the closest thing that relates to your product.

 Fill in the required info.
 None of these fields below are set in stone.
-You just want to get the product listing up so that you can send your products into Amazon FBA.
+You just want to get the product listing up (but not live) so that you can send your products into Amazon FBA.

 Title: You want your product name here, you can change it later.

 Manufacturer: Since you’re a private label seller you can list your company name as the manufacturer.
 If you don’t have a company name just make it the company name you will have in the future.
 Again don’t let this stop you.